botpress/documentation-v12/docs/managing/hitlnext.md

 There is no limit on how many handoffs an agent can handle at once.
 A good practice would be to limit to 3.
 :::

-Once the discussion with the user is over, an agent can hand back the control to the Chatbot by simply clicking the `resolve` button.
+Once the discussion with the user is over, an agent can hand back the control to the Chatbot by simply clicking the **Resolve** button.

-### User profile
+### User Profile

 When a handoff item is selected, user variables are displayed in the user profile section.
 You can set user variables in any workflow using the built-in `SetVariable` action with the `user` scope.
-For more details, head to the [variables docs](https://botpress.com/docs/main/memory#variables).
+For more details, head to the [variables docs](https://botpress.com/do/docs/conversation-studio/tutorials/use-data#variables).

 The displayed user name is a user variable.
 Set `fullName` as a user variable for it to show up in the user profile.

 ![User profile](/assets/user-profile.png)

-### Agent notes
+### Agent Notes

 A simple but powerful tool for collaboration over time, notes are associated with underlying conversations and not with the handoff item itself, making them persist from one handoff to another.
-In other words, with time, a user can have different handoff sessions with various agents, and agents can leave notes so future agents can see the additional context.

 ![Agent Notes](/assets/comments.png)

-## Advanced features and customization
+## Advanced Features and Customization

 Here are the most commonly used module configurations.
 You can check out the [module configuration file](https://github.com/botpress/botpress/blob/master/modules/hitlnext/src/config.ts) for all options.

-To set any of those configurations, you'll first need to open up the `hitlnext.json` in the code editor section of your Botpress Studio.
+To set any of those configurations, you'll first need to open up the `hitlnext.json` in the **Code Editor** section of your Conversation Studio.

 ![Module Configuration](/assets/hitl-config.png)

-Below is the raw configuration file available on path `...\data\global\config\hitlnext.json`
+Below is the raw configuration file available on path `...\data\global\config\hitlnext.json`:

 ```json
 {